victorbpeterson/Fraudulent-Job-Postings/README.md

 The full instructions to this project can be found [here.](https://github.com/victorbpeterson/Fraudulent-Job-Postings/blob/main/Instructions.md)

 ## Project Overview
-According to the [Better Business Bureau](https://www.bbb.org), job scams increased by 42% in 2021 from the previous year.
+The [Better Business Bureau](https://www.bbb.org/content/dam/0734-st-louis/job-scams/JOB%20SCAMS%20STUDY%20v5.pdf) estimates that each year, 14 million people are exposed to job scams, with $2 billion in direct losses[^1].
 Although job scams have been around for a while, fraudulent job postings can be tricky to spot.
-The [dataset](https://github.com/victorbpeterson/Fraudulent-Job-Postings/tree/main/data) provided, contains around 9k job postings, of which only 400 are fake.
+The [dataset](https://github.com/victorbpeterson/Fraudulent-Job-Postings/tree/main/data) provided, contains around 9k job postings, of which 400 are fake.

 ## Goal
 This project aims to create a classifier to identify whether a job posting is fake or real.